Ameen-Sha-Cheerangan/s23-vulkan-support/Without_PC/readme.md

 ---
 ## How to Use the Blacklist Feature

-The blacklist feature allows you to prevent specific apps from using the Game Driver, which can help fix crashes or compatibility issues with certain applications when Vulkan is enabled.
+The blacklist feature can help fix crashes or compatibility issues with certain applications when Vulkan is enabled.
 Here's how to use it:

 ### Creating and Editing the Blacklist File